SnailBones/forage-abq/public/assets/ResponsibleForaging.md

 Stay safe!
 A few basic precautions:

 - **If you're not sure, don't eat it.** Some plants have toxic lookalikes.
-ID your plants carefully, and don't eat anything that tastes bad or unexpected.
+ID your plants carefully, and don't eat anything that tastes bitter or unusual.
 - **Try a small amount first.** Even if your ID is correct, you could be allergic.
 - **Don't get lead poisoned.** Wash thoroughly.
 Avoid plants growing near busy streets or gas stations, where leaded gasoline may have contaminated the soil.
 - **Avoid pesticides and fertilizers.** Some weeds can accumulate toxic levels of nitrates when fertilized.